 - Consider using bulk ingestion when many samples have to be pushed to Graphite at a time.

-- For an advanced and more flexible visualization, typically for operations environments, it would be likely preferable to opt to Grafana instead of the default web interface.
+- For an advanced and more flexible visualization, typically for operations environments, it would be likely preferable to opt for Grafana instead of the default web interface.

-Don't hesitate to go through Graphite documentation website for additional resources.
+Don't hesitate to go through the Graphite documentation website for additional resources.
 Also, Check out more MetricFire blog posts below, and our hosted Graphite service!
-Get a free trial and start using Hosted Graphite now.
-Feel free to book a demo if you have questions about what Hosted Graphite can do for you.
+Get a free trial and start using MetricFire now.
+Feel free to book a demo if you have questions about what MetricFire can do for you.